Myth of Healing Alone

 Healing Isn’t Solo Work

-When You’re the One Who’s Always Been “Too Much”
+When You’ve Always Felt “Too Much”

 Creativity as a Bridge

-One of the most accessible and profound ways to reconnect with yourself—and eventually with others—is through intuitive art journaling.
+One of the most accessible and powerful ways to reconnect with yourself—and eventually with others—is through intuitive art journaling.
 You don’t need to be an artist.
-You don’t even need to like art.
+The purpose of this practice is not to create a masterpiece but to make marks on a page to listen to your inner world.

-1. Do Something Kind, Then Reflect on It
+Do Something Kind, Then Reflect on It

-2. Keep a Gratitude Journal
+Keep a Gratitude Journal

-3. Identify and Use Your Strengths
+Identify and Use Your Strengths

-4. Celebrate Others’ Joy
+Celebrate Others’ Joy

 Relationship Repair Over Perfection